Housing options for older people

 For more information please see our Equipment and adaptations page.

 If you live alone and/or are at risk from falls or sudden attacks of illness you might want to think about getting a community alarm to alert staff when you are in difficulty.
 There is a small weekly charge for the community alarm service.

-There is also a range of equipment that can be linked to a community alarm, for example to help people with dementia, known as Telecare equipment.
+here is also a range of equipment that can be linked to a community alarm, for example to help people with dementia, known as Telecare equipment.

 Care and support to help you stay at home

-The Council's Home Care Service operates seven days a week and can help people remain independent by providing support with daily living tasks such as washing, dressing, preparing meals and shopping.
+Our Home Care Service operates seven days a week and can help people remain independent by providing support with daily living tasks such as washing, dressing, preparing meals and shopping.
 There can be charges for some home care services but these are explained before agreeing to the service.

-The Council can also offer short breaks or respite for carers.
+We can also offer short breaks or respite for carers.
 Breaks can be planned or provided in emergency situations.

 If you're having difficulty coping in your home and it is not possible to adapt it, you may have to consider moving to alternative accommodation.
 If you decide that moving home is the best choice for you then you need to decide whether you wish to rent or buy a property.